maplibre/swiftui-dsl/README.md

 Swift DSLs for [MapLibre Native](https://github.com/maplibre/maplibre-native), a free open-source renderer for interactive vector maps, to enable better integration with SwiftUI and generally enable easier use of MapLibre.

+**NOTE: This package has migrated from Stadia Maps to the MapLibre organization 🎉** If you previously installed this package, see the [`CHANGELOG`](CHANGELOG.md) for steps to ensure Xcode stays happy.

 ![A screen recording demonstrating the declarative SwiftUI DSL reacting to changes live](demo.gif)

 This package is a reimagining of the MapLibre API with a modern DSLs for SwiftUI.